25 Making decisions

 3. You then observed that all \(15\) cards were red.
 That is, \(\hat{p} = 1\).

 Of course, getting \(15\) red cards in a row is possible; it's just very unlikely.
-For this reason, you would probably conclude, based on the evidence, that this is compelling evidence that the pack is not fair.
+For this reason, you would probably conclude, based on the evidence, that this is persuasive evidence that the pack is not fair.

-Based on the ideas in the last section, a formal process of decision making in research can be described.
+Based on the ideas in the last section, a formal process of decision-making in research can be described.

 2. Define the expectations of the statistic.
 Based on the assumption made about the parameter, describe what values of the statistic might reasonably be observed from all the possible samples from the population (due to sampling variation).